raphaelsty/cherche/docs/index.md

 </div>
 <br>

 Cherche (search in French) allows you to create a neural search pipeline using retrievers and pre-trained language models as rankers.
-Cherche is dedicated to corpus of small to middle size.
-Cherche's main strength is its ability to build diverse and complete pipelines.
-Cherche might fit your needs.
+Cherche is meant to be used with small to medium sized corpora.
+Cherche's main strength is its ability to build diverse and end-to-end pipelines.

 ![Alt text](img/doc.png)